DanialArab/Docker/README.md

         CONTAINER ID   IMAGE       COMMAND                  CREATED             STATUS             PORTS                                       NAMES b9d1b266bd24   react-app   "docker-entrypoint.s…"   About an hour ago   Up About an hour   0.0.0.0:3000->3000/tcp, :::3000->3000/tcp   blue_sky

-Now, I have my react app runing on port localhost:3000.
+Now, I have my react app running on port localhost:3000.
 Let's see how we can publish our application changes.
-Let's change the title of the app, the title that we see in the browser window, by going to the file index.html in the public directory of my react-app directory and change the title to "Dockerized React App".
-After saving the changes in VS code and refresh the browser, http://localhost:3000/, the title is not changed!
+Let's change the title of the app, the title that we see in the browser window, by going to the file index.html in the public directory of my react-app directory and changing the title to "Dockerized React App".
+After saving the changes in VS code and refreshing the browser, http://localhost:3000/, the title is not changed!
 We still see the old title "React App".
 What should we do:

-1. For production machine: we should always build a new image, tag it properly, then deploy it with starting a new container from it.
+1. For production machine: we should always build a new image, tag it properly, then deploy it by starting a new container from it.
 We talk about it later in the deployment section.

-2. For development machines: we do NOT want to rebuil the image everythime we make a tiny change in our code, that is just too time-consuming.
-Also copying files is not good either, because we do not want manually copy files from our development machine into a container everytime we change our code.
+2. For development machines: we do NOT want to rebuild the image every time we make a tiny change in our code, that is just too time-consuming.
+Also copying files is not good either, because we do not want manually copy files from our development machine into a container every time we change our code.
 So what is the solution for the development machines?

 We can create a mapping or binding between a directory on the host and a directory inside a container this way any changes we make to any files in this directory are immediately visible inside the container.
 So let's start a new container:

         docker run -d -p 3001:3000 -v $(pwd):/app react-app

-of cource I have to be in my application directory to assure than the current directory is what I will be mapping through the above code.
-A side note, we ened to have $() in $(pwd) because otherwise Docker thinks it is a named volume, and we do not want that we want a full path and so we need to use $().
-The we want to map this directory to the app directory inside the container.
+of course, I have to be in my application directory to assure that the current directory is what I will be mapping through the above code.
+As a side note, we need to have $() in $(pwd) because otherwise Docker thinks it is a named volume, and we do not want that we want a full path and so we need to use $().
+We want to map this directory to the app directory inside the container.

 **here we used the same syntax as volume mapping to map a directory on the host to a directory inside the container.**